top of page

 Kaban / Kahin / Kahîn / Kajin / Kajîn

-Classical feminine identifiers.
+Classical feminine lexical cluster.

 Kale / Kalê / Kani / Kanî / Kanîk